Alecerzea/YTDLP-TO-MP4-3/README.md

 # YTMP
-Some Script that you can simply launch from powershell to download any video using ytdlp and choose if you want to keep it as a video or turn it into an Audio
+Some Script that you can simply launch from cmd and powershell to download any video using ytdlp and choose if you want to keep it as a video or turn it into an Audio